Welcome introduction from Routes. Hear what you can expect over the course of the event.

 New Aircraft, New Routes: A New Era of Network Competition

-Next-generation aircraft such as the Airbus A321XLR and A220 are reshaping airline route maps, enabling carriers to serve thinner long-haul and mid-range routes and unlock new city pairs that were not previously commercially viable.
+Next-generation aircraft, such as the Airbus A321XLR and A220, are revolutionising airline route networks by enabling carriers to serve thinner long-haul and mid-range routes, unlocking new city pairs that were previously unviable.
+These aircraft, with their lower trip costs, extended range, and improved efficiency, are driving hub-bypass strategies and opening up secondary and underserved markets.

 -